davideticchiarelli01/LiveTabs/README.md

 `LiveTabs(options: { parentDiv: string, maxNumTabs?: number, allowDragAndDrop?: boolean})` <br />
 Where:
 - **parentDiv** (string):
-  The ID of the parent container where the tabs will be created (e.g., `'tabs-container'`).
+  The ID of the div where you want to create the tab container (e.g., `tabs-container`).

 - **maxNumTabs** (number, optional):
   The maximum number of tabs that can be opened at once.
 If not specified, there is no limit.

-- **allowDragAndDrop** (boolean, optional, default = `true`):
+- **allowDragAndDrop** (boolean, optional, default = `false`):
-  If `true`, enables the drag-and-drop functionality for tabs.
-The default value is `false`.
+  Enables drag-and-drop functionality for reordering tabs when set to true.
+Defaults to false.

 ### Methods

 - `addTab(params: { tabTitle: string, showCloseButton?: boolean, addContent?: (idContent: string) => void })`
   Adds a new tab with the specified title.
-Optionally, enables a close button, both of which are enabled by default.
+Optionally, enables a close button who is enabled by default.
 You can also provide an addContent callback to populate the content of the tab.

 - `removeTab(idTab: string)`
   Removes the tab with the specified ID and its associated content.